aubreyjonescreatives/react-weather-webapp/README.md

 2. Run NPM (or yarn) install to install local dependencies
 3. Sign up for an Openweathermap API key
 4. Add .env file
-4. Insert your Openweathermap API key into the .env file with the variable name of
+4. Insert your Openweathermap API key into the .env file with the variable name of REACT_APP_WEATHER_API_KEY